UAETeams/ImGUI-Template-With-BNM-Dobby/README.md

   1. Extract the lib from your deired Architecture or simply `armeabi-v7a`
   2. Place your lib in correct path of the game.
   3. Load your Lib from `onCreate` of your Game's Mainactivity or UnityPlayerActivity

+# How to inject / implement
+  1. Extract the lib from your deired Architecture or simply `armeabi-v7a`
+  2. Place your lib in correct path of the game.
+  3. Load your Lib from `onCreate` of your Game's Mainactivity or UnityPlayerActivity

  The main activity of Unity is: ```com/unity/player/UnityPlayerActivity```